JacobMoeller/AutoGrader/README.md

 docker-compose exec db bash
 ```

+>> THIS IS A NOTE TO DEVELOPERS.
+(Mainly Alex...):
+docker-compose -f lab.yml -f docker-compose.yml XXX <= This is where you put what you want to do afterwards.

 This will open a shell in the django container.
 You can then access the mysql client with the following:

 ```